 Today brought another beautiful evening in the city following another impressive Sydney sunset.
 The perfect, balmy weather where you can happily step out wearing just a cardigan without fearing hypothermia.
 Something a little unfamiliar for us Brits.
-It was perfect, in fact, for a bit of a walk to another part of the city we hadn’t explored yet.
+It was perfect, in fact, for a bit of a walk to another part of the city we hadn’t explored yet, following our trip to the incredible Blue Mountains.
 We set out for Circular Quay and admired Sydney Opera House as dusk settled, and the evening buzz began.
 We then wanted to go and check out Luna Park at Milsons Point.

 Milsons Point, Sydney

 We hopped onto a train and headed across the bridge to Milsons Point to have a peek on the other side of Sydney.
 Milsons Point is a Sydney suburb that takes its name from British settler, James Milson.
 Here you can find some pretty spectacular views of the bridge.
 If you haven’t seen already, check out my Sydney Harbour Bridge climb from earlier on in the week.

 Sydney Harbour Bridge looks even more beautiful illuminated at night.

 Luckily for us, there was a perfectly timed firework display from Sydney Opera House.
 This is thanks to the production of Madame Butterfly happening in the city at the time.
 It was all pretty perfect.

 Luna Park, Sydney